 The use of fertility promoting medications has increased the occurrence of twins, triplets, etc. because they work by causing the ovary to develop and ovulate more than one egg at a time.
 Alternatively, in in vitro fertilization, after the fertility medication is taken, eggs are removed, fertilized in the laboratory, and after a few days, the fertilized eggs (now called embryos) are returned to the woman’s uterus.
-Usually more than one embryo is transferred and thus the risk for twins in increased.
+Usually, more than one embryo is transferred, and thus the risk for twins increases.
 To get an idea about how significant this problem is, the Society for Assisted Reproductive Technologies reported data for 2009 which lists 39,465 cycles of IVF performed for women under the age of 35.
 The pregnancy rate (live birth rate) for this group of women was 41.4% which means 16,338 women delivered at least one child.
 For those who delivered a child, 32.9 % had twins (5375 sets of twins) and 1.6 % had triplets or more(261 sets of triplets or more).
 The average number of embryos transferred for this group of women was 2.1.

 Multiple Gestations (termed high order multiple pregnancies or HOMP) increases the risk to both mother and child(ren).
 Premature births, far more common with multiple gestations, also increase the likelihood of long term health and developmental issues as well.
 The more fetuses, the greater the risk.